commercetools/commercetools-sync-java/docs/usage/INVENTORY_SYNC.md

 <!-- TODO - GITHUB ISSUE#138: Split into explanation of how to "sync from project to project" vs "import from feed"-->

 #### Prerequisites
-1. The sync expects a list of `InventoryEntryDraft` objects that have their `sku` fields set, otherwise the sync will trigger an `errorCallback` function set by the user (more on it can be found down below in the options explanations).
+1. The sync expects a list of `InventoryEntryDraft`s that have their `sku` fields set, otherwise the sync will trigger an `errorCallback` function set by the user (more on it can be found down below in the options explanations).

 2. Every inventory entry may have a reference to a supply `Channel` and a reference to the `Type` of its custom fields.
-These references are matched by their `key`.
+These references are matched by their `key`s.
 Therefore, in order for the sync to resolve the actual ids of those references, their `key`s has to be supplied in the following way:
    - Provide the `key` value on the `id` field of the reference.
 This means that calling `getId()` on the reference would return its `key`.